GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Bridge the gap between operational and analytical workloads by syncing your AlloyDB data to BigQuery.
+AlloyDB is our operational data store, and even though it's capable of doing analytics workloads, the real work-horse for analytical workloads on Google Cloud is BigQuery.
+In this challenge we'll continously sync our data from AlloyDB to BigQuery using Datastream.
+[Datastream](https://docs.cloud.google.com/datastream/docs/overview) is a serverless and easy-to-use change data capture (CDC) and replication service that lets you synchronize data reliably, and with minimal latency.

 ### Description

-To stream our data from AlloyDB to BigQuery, we'll use Google Datastream.
-It will *backfill* the already existing data and will listen to all changes in source tables (using Change Data Capture) and send them to BigQuery.
+We'll use Datastream to *backfill* from the already existing data in AlloyDB, and listen to all changes in source tables using Change Data Capture, so the data in BigQuery is kept in-sync continously.

 - Create a [publication and a replication slot](https://docs.cloud.google.com/datastream/docs/configure-alloydb-psql#configure_alloydb_for_replication) in your AlloyDB database.
+Remember the names of these slots as you'll need them during the configuration of the *Stream*.
 - Create a Datastream source profile for your AlloyDB database
   - Stick to `us-central1` whenever prompted for a region, otherwise you might need to recreate some firewall rules
   - Use the public IP of the **proxy** as the hostname and database user/password that you've been provided earlier